Italian-American Dishes

 • Italian Sausage (Of the Standardized Mass Market Hot/Sweet Variety)

-• Pork Chops with Cherry Peppers
+• Pork Chops with Hot/Sweet Cherry Peppers

 Seafood Dishes